ansible/ansible/docs/docsite/rst/guide_cloudstack.rst

 Prerequisites
 `````````````
 Prerequisites for using the CloudStack modules are minimal.
-In addition to ansible itself, all of the modules require the python library ``cs`` https://pypi.python.org/pypi/cs.
+In addition to Ansible itself, all of the modules require the python library ``cs`` https://pypi.python.org/pypi/cs.

 You'll need this Python module installed on the execution host, usually your workstation.